xorob0/MarkdownCheater/README.md

 \:::
 ```

-Everything you want to be styled as a cheatsheet should be wrapped in the
+Everything you want to be styled as a cheatsheet should be wrapped in a container looking like this:
 ```
 :::
 [...]
 \:::
 ```
-container and each section should be wrapped like this:
+And each section should be wrapped like this:
 ```
 :: Title
 	First| Explaination for First